Blog

 The coast and the smog

 Though not as flashy as the the main cycling route, the east coast path was well enough marked that I disregarded my gps routes and instead purely followed the signs.
 It varied widely from the gpx files and I rolled through many small fishing villages on roads that were not marked on any map.
 The quality of the path was actually very good and they could easily officially open up a majority of the path if they wanted!
-There were quite of few climbs but also many great flat breakaways right along the water.
+There were quite a few climbs but also many great flat breakaways right along the water.
 Besides the gorgeous vista of the waves there was also the fascinating rivalry of all the seafood shops.
 Each shop seemingly had larger and larger crab sculptures on top of their businesses.
 One was actually 3 storeys large!

 Just before reaching Uljin I chatted with some local riders at a certification booth.
 They make a point of laughing at me since I'd been incorrectly stamping my new paper passport, oh well.
 Talking with some other middle-aged gentlemen, in pretty good English, they tell me they are leading a bike tour.
 I mention that I saw their pack of cyclists early on in the day taking a break underneath a large crab monument.
 They ask me about my trip and I comment how it must be nice to have mechanical and transport assistance on cycling trips.
 They offer to refill my water bottles and even say that they can give me a lift into town with their group.
 I politely refuse, stating that I'd rather get around with my own legs.